Rocket Monkeys

 Rocket Monkeys is a Canadian animated television series created by Dan Abdo and Jason Patterson for Teletoon.
 It premiered in Canada on January 10, 2013, and aired its last new episode on November 23, 2016, before entering reruns.
 Breakthrough Entertainment produced the series in association with Hornet Films and Atomic Cartoons.
 66 episodes were produced.

 Although the show received mixed-to-negative reviews from critics and audiences, it won several Canadian Screen Awards, including Best Animated Program in both 2015 and 2016.

 Plot

 Two anthropomorphic monkey astronauts, named Gus and Wally, work at the GASI Headquarters.
-They're not the brightest or coolest astronauts, but since they are the only ones around, they are called upon to go into space and carry out different kinds of important missions, including battling rogue black holes and vengeful aliens.
-Other members of the brothers' crew include bossy astrophysicist Dr. Chimpsky, who gives the monkeys their assignments; YAY-OK, a devoted robot that is slightly outdated and is the brothers' only hope to help keep them on course; and Inky, a space octopus and artist who communicates through his ink drawings.
+They're not quick-witted, but since they are the only ones around, they are called upon to go into space and carry out different kinds of important missions, including battling rogue black holes and aliens.
+Other members of the brothers' crew include bossy astrophysicist Dr. Chimpsky, who gives the monkeys their assignments; YAY-OK, a devoted robot that is slightly outdated and is the brothers' only hope to help keep them on course; and Inky, a space alien artist who communicates through his ink drawings.